-Archetypes Mechanics Prompt Assembly Showcase Pitfalls Setup
+Archetypes Mechanics Prompt Assembly Showcase Ecosystem Pitfalls Setup

-Setup guide · ~15 minutes
+Setup guide · ~15 minutes per tool

 💡 Why the terminal?